tsundberg/Publisher/README.md

 # Publisher

 A Maven plugin that reads a html file and includes source code into it.
 The source code is html encoded and is possible to display in a html page with all characters correctly preserved.
+The result is

 ## Usage